+Zengin EDI System (ZEDI) Rules.
 Zengin-Net issues these documents to Participating Banks and the Bank of Japan.
-Zengin System Rules are submitted to the Financial Services Agency and disclosed to Participating Banks on the dedicated webpage for Participating Banks on the Zengin-Net website.
+Zengin System Rules and Zengin EDI System Rules are submitted to the Financial Services Agency and disclosed to Participating Banks on the dedicated webpage for Participating Banks on the Zengin- Net website.
 In addition, banks that would like to become participants receive an explanation on the summary of costs involved prior to participation, including the obligation of pledging collateral.
 (Refer to Principle 4 [Credit Risk] for information on collateral requirements).

-By concluding a confidentiality agreement, information on the domestic funds transfer system rules and Zengin System's basic specifications is disclosed and information is also provided for understanding of the risks related to participation in Zengin-Net, even when prior to participation.

-<Key consideration 3: An FMI should provide all necessary and appropriate documentation and training to facilitate participants' understanding of the FMI's rules and procedures and the risks they face from participating in the FMI.>

-Zengin-Net provides necessary rules and procedures for operational administration on the dedicated webpage for Participating Banks and all Participating Banks can freely reference this webpage.
+Zengin-Net discloses the Domestic Funds Transfer System rules as well as the Basic Specifications for the Zengin System and ZEDI to banks that have not participated in Zengin-Net yet by having them conclude a confidentiality agreement to have them understand the risks related to participation in Zengin-Net.
+(Note) Although ZEDI does not directly handle funds clearing, it is listed as a reference. < Key consideration 3: An FMI should provide all necessary and appropriate documentation and training to facilitate participants' understanding of the FMI's rules and procedures and the risks they face from participating in the FMI. > Zengin-Net provides necessary rules and procedures for operational administration on the dedicated webpage for Participating Banks and all Participating Banks can freely reference this webpage.
 Within these documents is the Statement of Operational Procedures that clarifies the risks associated with participating in the domestic funds transfer system as well as the rights and obligations of Zengin-Net and Participating Banks (including Liquidity Providing Banks).
 Additionally, once every year Zengin-Net calls for case studies from Participating Banks regarding handling that differs from the stipulations of the domestic funds transfer handling regulations.
 This is compiled into cautionary notes and made known to all Participating Banks.
 Requests are then made for improvement, which makes it possible to facilitate the operations and administration.
 In addition, system revisions that may affect the operations or requests for Participating Banks to bear risks are explained at the board of directors or committees comprising representatives of Participating Banks.
 If questions arise, additional explanation is provided to promote Participating Bank understanding.

-Furthermore, the handling of system interruptions or settlement defaults differ in particular from the handling of normal situations, so training exercises are carried out for each regularly at least once per year with the participation of Participating Banks.

-< Key consideration 4: An FMI should publicly disclose its fees at the level of individual services it offers as well as its policies on any available discounts.
-The FMI should provide clear descriptions of priced services for comparability purposes.>

-Expenses required for the operation of Zengin-Net are paid by each Participating Bank based on their funds transfer transaction volume and other factors.
+Furthermore, the handling of system interruptions or settlement defaults differ in particular from the handling of normal situations, so training exercises are carried out for each regularly at least once per year with the participation of Participating Banks. < Key consideration 4: An FMI should publicly disclose its fees at the level of individual services it offers as well as its policies on any available discounts.
+The FMI should provide clear descriptions of priced services for comparability purposes. > Expenses required for the operation of Zengin-Net are paid by each Participating Bank based on their funds transfer transaction volume and other factors.
 Expenses related to the Zengin System are paid by each Participating Bank, the Bank of Japan, densai.net Co., Ltd., and the Japanese Bankers Association based on their funds transfer transaction volume.
 Commissions from settlements are not collected.

-These contributions to expenses are stipulated in the Zengin System Rules established by the board of directors, which is provided to Participating Banks and provided to banks wanting to become a Participating Bank after the conclusion of a confidentiality agreement.
+The expenses related to ZEDI are borne by participating banks depending on the number of funds transfer transactions handled using the Zengin System, etc., and a commission fee per data exchange is not collected.
+These contributions to expenses are stipulated in the Zengin System Rules and the Zengin EDI System Rules established by the board of directors.
+The rules are provided to Participating Banks and provided to banks wanting to become a Participating Bank after the conclusion of a confidentiality agreement.

+(Note) Although ZEDI does not directly handle funds clearing, it is listed as a reference.